The Best SEO Tools for Every Budget: 2025 Edition

 Majestic SEO

 This tool maps the internet enabling you to see Link Intelligence data.
 Award-winning, Majestic is a great tool for seeing who links to a website, thus making it ideal for finding backlink opportunities.
-Metrics such as Trust Flow and Citation Flow make analyzing links easy and give you a basis to build upon.
+Metrics such as Trust Flow and Citation Flow make analysing links easy and give you a basis to build upon.

 Google Alerts